Add To Favorites

 Create an erupting volcano!
 Magnets and a cookie sheet add to the reality of this 3-D project.

-On world maps, locate active volcanoes, those that erupted recently, and dormant volcanoes.
+Using world maps, invite students to locate active volcanoes, those that erupted recently, and dormant volcanoes.
 Find which ones are mountains, islands, or other land forms.
-If possible, find before and after photos.
+Challenge students to find before and after photos.

-On white paper with Crayola® Colored Pencils, draw and label a cross section of the earth showing its three layers.
+Once student groups have shared their presentations, provide each child with a sheet of white paper and Crayola® Colored Pencils.
+To assess their understanding of the organization of the Earth's layers, ask students to draw and label a cross section of the earth showing its three layers.

-Tape a small, flat magnet to the back of each volcano part.
+Students tape a small, flat magnet to the back of each volcano part.
 Insert the gas cloud into the volcano and attach both parts to a metal cookie sheet or tray.
-Place a larger magnet (you may need more than one) on the back side of the cookie sheet behind the cloud.
-Move this magnet to create the effect of a volcanic eruption.
+Place a larger magnet (groups may need more than one) on the back side of the cookie sheet behind the cloud.
+Groups practice moving this magnet to create the effect of a volcanic eruption.

 What’s inside the crater of an active volcano?
 Bubbling red magma.
 Show molten lava flowing from a "fire mountain" that